ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ### 2. Get Verbose

-Even though I was running the deploy command with the `--verbose` flag, the edeliver error message wasn't telling me much about _why_ the command was failing (more on that [later](#learnings)).
+I was running the deploy command with the `--verbose` flag, but the edeliver error message wasn't telling me much about _why_ the command was failing (more on that [later](#learnings)).
 I needed more info.

 On my teammate Steven's excellent advice, I opened up `deps/edeliver`, found the command that was failing by searching for the error message ("Uploading release file failed"), and flipped it into verbose debug mode by adding the `-vvvvv` option (more `v`s => more verbose):